bamit99/BGP_Monitor/README.md

   - **Path Prepending Detection:** Identifies excessive AS path prepending based on configurable thresholds.
   - **Critical Infrastructure Monitoring:** Allows defining critical prefixes for heightened alert severity.
   - **Known Bad Actor Monitoring:** Flags updates involving ASNs listed as known bad actors.
+  - **Advanced Event/Episode Aggregation:** Groups related security alerts into "episodes" based on prefix, origin AS, and time window.
+Each episode is scored, enriched with metadata (hijack scope, subtype, AS path edit distance), and stored in Neo4j for high-level incident analysis.
 - Configurable security heuristics (thresholds, severity) via `config/app_settings.json`.
 - Detailed security alert logging to standard logging, daily CSV files (`data/security_alerts/`), and Neo4j.
+- **Episode Storage and Analytics:** All episodes are stored in the Neo4j database and can be queried for ongoing or recent security incidents.
+(See "Episode Aggregation" below.)
 - Configurable Syslog forwarding with JSON formatting for SIEM integration.
 - GUI panel for viewing, sorting, and exporting security alerts.
 - Database connection status indicator and entry count display.